 The first of these devices to hit the market was the Cook Tissue Morcellator.
 After Cook, Karl Storz and Johnson & Johnson released their morcellators based on Cook’s approval.
 These devices also hit the market without clinical trials.
 Since then, the FDA approved about a dozen more devices.

 Doctors perform approximately 600,000 hysterectomies a year in the U.S. Before the FDA warning, surgeons used power morcellators in about 60,000 hysterectomies and myomectomies each year.

 According to the Society of Gynecologic Oncology, morcellation was developed to reduce the size of an enlarged uterus so that it could be removed through small laparoscopic incisions or through a woman’s vaginal canal.
 The instrument and technique allows women to avoid a traditional, open and more invasive hysterectomy with more blood loss and potential complications.

 But in 2014, the FDA warned that 1 in 350 women who undergo morcellation for hysterectomy or myomectomy may have undiagnosed uterine cancer.
 The power morcellator may shred cancerous tissue and spread it in the abdominal cavity, worsening the cancer.
 This means a tumor may go from stage 1 to 4 after morcellation, which makes the cancer difficult to treat and decreases the chances of long-term survival.

-After the FDA warning, some hospitals banned the device and some insurance companies stopped covering power morcellator hysterectomy and fibroid removal.
+After the FDA initial warning, some hospitals banned the device and some insurance companies stopped covering power morcellator hysterectomy and fibroid removal.
 Johnson & Johnson, one of the largest makers of morcellators, pulled its devices off the market.

 How Does a Morcellator Work?